rrupom/think-in-a-redux-way/README.md

-## Why reducers are called reducers?
-And a basic implementation of reducer using Array.reduce() method
+## Connect component to redux store

--  Actions are reduced by reducer
+## raw implementation of mapStateToProps and mapDispatchToProps